rage/java-programming/data/part-9/2-interfaces.md

 <!-- Isoilla listoille voimme nähdä huomattaviakin suorituskykyeroja.
 Linkitetyn listan vahvuutena on se, että listaan lisääminen on aina nopeaa.
 ArrayListillä taas taustalla on taulukko, jota täytyy kasvattaa aina kun se täyttyy.
 Taulukon kasvattaminen vaatii uuden taulukon luonnin ja vanhan taulukon tietojen kopioinnin uuteen taulukkoon.
 Toisaalta, indeksin perusteella hakeminen on Arraylististä erittäin nopeaa, kun taas linkitetyssä listassa joudutaan käymään listan alkioita yksitellen läpi tiettyyn indeksiin pääsemiseksi. -->

-One can see noticeable performcance differences between list implementations if the lists are big enough.
+One can see noticeable performance differences between list implementations if the lists are big enough.
 The strength of linked list is that adding to it is always fast.
 ArrayList, on the other hand, is backed by an array which needs to be resized each time it gets full.
 Resizing the array requires creating a new array and copying the values from the old array to the new one.
 On the other hand searching objects by index is much faster in array list compared to linked list.

 <!-- Tällä ohjelmointikurssilla eteen tulevissa tilanteissa kannattanee käytännössä valita aina ArrayList.
 "Rajapintoihin ohjelmointi" kuitenkin kannattaa: toteuta ohjelmasi siten, että käytät tietorakenteita rajapintojen kautta. -->